 - 2.5ml (½ tsp) sugar

-- Filling: Mix together the sesame seeds, almond powder, pistachios, sultanas, coconut powder, desiccated coconut, caster sugar, single cream and mango pulp into a dough paste.
-Divide into 4 equal portions.
+- Filling: Blend together the sesame seeds, almond powder, pistachios, sultanas, coconut powder, desiccated coconut, caster sugar, single cream and mango pulp into a food processor to form a dough filling paste.
+Divide the dough into 4 equal portions.

-- Naan: Mix together the flour, baking powder, salt.
+- Naan: Mix together the almond flour, bread flour, baking powder, salt.